 The maximum that can be borrowed on behalf of each dependent student is the cost of attendance less any other financial aid for a given academic period.
 The cost of attendance is determined by SMU and includes tuition, fees, and estimated room, board, travel, books, and personal expenses.

 The student's financial aid advisor can provide the cost of attendance figure SMU used as the basis for awarding your student.
-Generally, the amount a parent is eligible to borrow from the Federal Direct Parent PLUS loan for the academic year is included on the student's Financial Aid Award Notice they received on Access.SMU.
+Generally, the amount a parent is eligible to borrow from the Federal Direct Parent PLUS loan for the academic year is included on the student's Financial Aid Award Notice they received on my.SMU.